yesnik/mysql-guides/mysql/tables.md

 ```
 Concurrent DML is not permitted when adding an auto-increment column.
 Data is reorganized substantially, making it an expensive operation.

+Some [people say](https://medium.com/practo-engineering/mysql-zero-downtime-schema-update-without-algorithm-inplace-fd427ec5b681) that INPLACE algorithm is not working with big tables.

 ### Drop column

 ```sql